 Free to everyone every day.

-This museum is free every Tuesday throughout the year.
+This museum is free every day, open Wednesday – Sunday.

-The Museum of Contemporary Art provides free museum days in Chicago every single Tuesday.
-Always free for those under 18, or who are members of the military, police, or fire department.
+The Museum of Contemporary Art provides free museum days in Chicago every single Tuesday for Illinois residents.
+Always free for those under 18, MCA members, or who are members of the military, police, or fire department.
 And here’s a secret: year-round general admission is suggested.

 Illinois residents can enjoy free admission on the following days: